survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 Some React developers prefer to attach type annotations to their code using a language extension known as [Flow](http://flowtype.org/).
 The technology fits React well, but it's not restricted to it.
 [TypeScript](http://www.typescriptlang.org/) is another viable alternative.
 Both work with JSX.

 Babel allows us to use JSX with React easily.
 In addition, we can enable language features we want either using plugins or presets that encapsulate collections of plugins.
-For instance you can find all ES6 features within a preset.
+For instance, you can find all ES6 features within a preset.
 The same goes for React related functionality.
 We'll be relying on these within our setup.

 T> It is a good practice to name React components containing JSX using the `.jsx` suffix.
 In addition to communicating this fact, your editor can apply syntax highlighting automatically as you open the files.